 You may also need to use a fine-toothed comb to remove all lice eggs.
 You can repeat the shampooing a week or so later to ensure the lice and nits are gone.

-After using the solution, soak the comb you used to treat your child in the medicated shampoo.
-It is a good idea to soak any hairbrush or comb your child recently used in the medicated shampoo or in rubbing alcohol.
+After using the shampoo solution, soak the comb you used to treat your child's lice in the medicated shampoo.
+It is a good idea to soak any hairbrush or comb your child or family member recently used in the medicated shampoo or in rubbing alcohol.

 Because lice might be in other areas of your house, you should wash your child's bed linens in hot water.
 Also, vacuum carpets and upholstered furniture, and then throw away the vacuum bag.